<- All posts

 Buffer UI

-Buffer is one of the original social media management platforms. in 2014, Buffer solved one of my biggest problems as a young digital marketer - scheduling social media posts.
+Buffer is one of the original social media management platforms.
+In 2014, Buffer solved one of my biggest problems as a young digital marketer - scheduling social media posts.
 Since then, Buffer has grown and just recently divided their offering into 3 products.
 Along with the new offering, was a new UI.

 Buffer takes advantage of a primary top nav, and secondary left navigation panel.
 This makes it easy to navigate between products and functionality.
 The UI is very clean and utilises whitespace well.
 It also mixes it’s brand colours wonderfully throughout the UI giving it character and creativity.